PREP BASEBALL ROUNDUP: G.W Long wins series after Ariton forces third game

 In Friday’s decisive third game, the Rebels and Purple Cats were tied 2-2 going to the bottom of the sixth inning after Ariton scored two runs in the top of the inning.

 The Rebel sixth started with Brandt Brady reaching on a ground ball error and moving to second on a sacrifice bunt by Bryson Hughes.
-Cohen Pritchett then singled to left to score Brady to put G.W.
+Cohen Pritchett then singled to left to score courtesy runner Bryson McRea to put G.W.
 Long in front 3-2.

 People are also reading…

 Ariton tied it with its two runs in the top of the sixth.
 Connor Thrash reached on an error to open the inning and advanced to second on a passed ball then to third on a balk.
 Landon Tyler then singled him home.
-Tyler advanced to second on an error and to third on Lawson Leger’s ground out before scoring on a Hughes Hammock run-scoring single.
+Tyler advanced to second on an error and to third on Lawson Leger’s ground out before scoring on a sacrifice fly from his brother, Myles Tyler.

-Ariton had four hits from four players – Thrash, Tyler, Leger and Dalton Murphy.
+Ariton had four hits from four players – Thrash, Tyler, Leger and Dalton Murphy with the latter two earning a double.

 Ariton 3, G.W.
 Long 2: In Friday’s opener, Ariton scored two runs in the top of the seventh to rally past G.W.
 Long 3-2 and force a third game.